 Co-workshop leader with Dorita Hannah, "Urban Scenographies: SmArting the City."
 Prague Quadrennial Studio Series.
 13-15 June 2019

 Curator.
 Public Art Installation.
-Performance Arcade, Welllington New Zealand.
+Performance Arcade, Welllington Aotearoa/New Zealand.
 6 February - 6 March 2020.

 Dramaturge.
 Les Voisines.
 Urban audiowalk.
 Created by Arianna Bardesono.
 Produced by IMAGO Theatre.
 Montreal, May 2019.

 Curator.
 Janssen, S., C. Hammond.
 (2018-19)Promenade parlante: Episodes in a

 Changing City.
 Public art walk co-created with the founders of the Living History Project, and Eric Craven.,12 October.

 Artist and co-creator with Dorita Hannah.
 Sabina.
 Multimedia performance installation.
 Citta Invisibili at Teatro Potlatch, Fara Sabina, Italy.
 June 2018.

 Multimedia Installation.
 Co-curator with Dorita Hannah and Jo Paterson Kinniburgh.
 XX Architecture and Urbanism Biennial, Valparaiso, Chile.
 October-November 2017.